Codworth/esp-host/README.md

     I did not develop the payloads contained in esphost.

-    Credit should be given to the original authors.
+    Credit should be given to the original authors

-    Credit to KiiWii for his payload index and html template it saved much time.